braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 ![Shopify][2]{: style="max-width:70%;"}

 ### Step 2: Shopify Setup
-Next, you will be prompted by Braze's setup wizard.
-Within this flow, you will need to enter your __Shopify store name__, review the __Shopify webhook events__ (we will begin ingestion once the integration is connected), and take you to Shopify's marketplace to download Braze's unlisted Shopify app.
+Next, you are prompted by Braze's setup wizard.
+Within this flow, you must enter your __Shopify store name__, review the __Shopify webhook events__ (ingestion begins once the integration is connected), and visit the Shopify marketplace to download Braze's unlisted Shopify app.
 Once you select __Install Unlisted App__, you will be redirected back to the Braze dashboard.
 #### Shopify Setup within Braze
 ![Shopify][3]{: style="max-width:80%;"}